 Supplemental Security Income Benefits

 Even if you haven’t worked, your disability may entitle you to SSI benefits.
-Call us now at 801-322-2121 and find out for free if you or your child qualify for disability benefits.
+Call Cannon Disability Law now at 801-322-2121 and find out for free if you or your child qualify for disability benefits.
 SSI benefits are a set amount each month.
 Each state sets the amount of SSI for its’ citizens.
 The monthly amount is the same for every citizen who lives in that state.
 Typically, receiving SSI benefits means you also qualify for Medicaid.

 THE DIFFERENCE BETWEEN SSI AND SSD

 Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.
 SSI benefits are a “supplement” to SSD benefits, paid to you if your monthly SSD benefit is a low amount of money.
 It is also a benefit you can receive if you have never had a job or even if you have only worked for a short period of time.
 In order to be eligible for SSI you must meet the disability requirements.
 However, you must also qualify financially by not having significant assets (a cabin, snowmobiles, a boat) or money (more than $2000 saved in the bank).
 The financial asset rules that govern SSI are complex.
-Therefore, you may need legal help of Supplemental Security Income benefits attorney to navigate your eligibility.
+Therefore, you may need the legal help of an SSI benefits attorney to navigate your eligibility.
 Our office is in Salt Lake City, but our attorneys can help you wherever you live.